FreeCAD/FreeCAD-documentation/wiki/Sandbox_TechDraw_TemplateHelper.md

 ### The resulting macro

-All sections put together give a macro like this:
+All sections put together give a macro like this   *

-:   (Don\'t forget to edit the template path and start the macro from within FreeCAD.)
+   *   (Don\'t forget to edit the template path and start the macro from within FreeCAD.)

 <div class="mw-collapsible mw-collapsed toccolours">